 Welcome to the Governors' section!

-The Governing Body provides the strategic management and long-term direction for the school; it acts as a ‘critical friend’ to ensure that standards are high and maintained.
+The Governing Board provides the strategic management and long-term direction for the school; it acts as a ‘critical friend’ to ensure that standards are high and maintained.
 Governors act, not as individuals, but as a group to support the work of the Headteacher, staff and pupils.
-School Governing Bodies are the largest voluntary group in the United Kingdom.
+School Governing Boards are the largest voluntary group in the United Kingdom.
 They are unpaid and give up their time freely.

 Parents - Parent Governors are elected by other parents at the school.